Split, Croatia: 15 Things to do in Split – travel guide

 Split, Chorvatsko

 Thanks to its long history, crystal clear sea and developing gastronomy, Split is an ideal destination for sightseers, sun worshippers and gourmets.
-In this guide we will share our tips for visiting and having a perfect holiday in Split and present the most beautiful places, beaches and things to do and see in Split, Croatia.
+In this travel guide we will share our tips for visiting and having a perfect holiday in Split and present the most beautiful places, beaches and things to do in Split, Croatia.

-The heart of Split: the Diocletian’s Palace
+1. Heart of Split: Diocletian’s Palace

 No trip to Split, Croatia would be complete without a visit to Diocletian’s Palace, a UNESCO World Heritage Site in Split.